 PE is short-hand for Polyethylene.
 This material is used in the creation of realistic, state-of-the-art trees that are modeled to replicated the appearance of real evergreens.
 Branch specimens are gathered from the forest, molded, and then infused with the PE polymer to create the most lifelike trees on the market.

-To achieve the look you see in our catalogs and on our website, we recommend 5 kits for a 7-12 foot tree.
+- How many ornament kits are recommended for each size tree?
+To achieve the look you see in our catalogs and on our website, we recommend five kits for a 7-12 foot tree.

-Check the eyebolts that came with your tree and double check they are properly installed.
+- My tree is crooked, what went wrong?
+Check the eyebolts that came with your tree, and double check they are properly installed.
 Oftentimes incorrect installation can cause a tree to tilt.

-We describe the holiday season as November 1 through Jan 15, or approximately 10 weeks.
-If your tree is lit for 12 hours a day it will last approximately 250 days, which is about three 10-week seasons.
+- What does it mean that my lights will last for 3 seasons or 3,000 hours?
+We describe the holiday season as November 1 through January 15, or approximately 10 weeks.
+If your tree is lit for 12 hours a day, it will last approximately 250 days, which is about three 10-week seasons.

+- What types of lights are on Frontgate trees and how long should they be left on?
 Our tree lights are either incandescent or LED.
 You should not leave your tree on all day.
-Turn it on when you are home and awake to enjoy it and turn it off if you are away or sleeping.
+Turn it on when you are home and awake to enjoy it, and turn it off if you are away or sleeping.

-1. Every tree sold in 2013 or later comes with a lifetime warranty on foliage, frame, and tips with a three season warranty on lights.
+Every tree sold in 2013 or later comes with a lifetime warranty on foliage, frame and tips with a three season warranty on lights.

-Unplug the tree and slide up the cover on the plug as indicated by the direction arrow.
-Remove the blown fuse by wedging a small screwdriver or allen wrench underneath to pry it up and replace with the spare fuse provided in the accessories kit that came with your tree.
+- How do I change a fuse?
+Unplug the tree, and slide up the cover on the plug as indicated by the direction arrow.
+Remove the blown fuse by wedging a small screwdriver or allen wrench underneath to pry it up, and replace with the spare fuse provided in the accessories kit that came with your tree.

 Step 1: Find the burnt out Christmas light bulb.
 A burnt out bulb is usually pretty easy to spot because it has a black spot in the center or all over.
 Even if the bulb is colored, the burnt out bulb will be black inside.